Kentico/xperience-dynamics365-sales/README.md

 When the activity is logged, it will contain the information found in [`Dynamics365EmailModel`](/CMSModules/Kentico.Xperience.Dynamics365.Sales/Models/Activities/Dynamics365EmailModel.cs), such as the email's subject and body.
 If the email's "From" address matches a user in Dynamics 365, that user will be linked to the Dynamics 365 activity.

-> __Note__: If the "Log Dynamics 365 email" step is placed after a "Send marketing email" step, the body of the email will not be included in the Dynamics 365 activity.
+> __Note:__ If the "Log Dynamics 365 email" step is placed after a "Send marketing email" step, the body of the email will not be included in the Dynamics 365 activity.

 There are two other custom automation actions which do not log Xperience activities, but will create Dynamics 365 entities _when they execute_: